racket/rhombus/rhombus/0000-rhombus.md

 fit naturally into the annotation framework.
 Probably `is_a` should fail on non-predicate annotations._

-When `struct` defines a new structure type, an annotation can be associated with each field.
+When `class` defines a new class, an annotation can be associated with each field.
 When the annotation is written with `::`, then the annotation is checked when an instance is created.

 ```
-struct Posn(x :: Integer, y :: Integer)
+class Posn(x :: Integer, y :: Integer)

 Posn(1, 2)       // prints Posn(1, 2)
 // Posn(1, "2")  // would be a run-time error
 ```

-Naturally, structure-type annotations can be used as field annotations, and then the `.` operator can be chained for efficient
+Naturally, class annotations can be used as field annotations, and then the `.` operator can be chained for efficient
 access:

 ```
-struct Line(p1 -: Posn, p2 -: Posn)
+class Line(p1 -: Posn, p2 -: Posn)

 def l1 :: Line:
   Line(Posn(1, 2), Posn(3, 4))